This help document answers the following questions:

-A general procedure to build a query includes the following steps (select form, enter value(s), choose output, restrict/expand scope, execute).
+A general procedure to build a query includes the following steps (select form, enter value(s), restrict/expand scope, execute).

 The query returns any marker on Chr.
-4 whose symbol or name begins with ak.
+6 whose symbol, name or synonym begins with hox.

 A good search strategy ensures that your search executes quickly and retrieves the information you want.
 Here are some general guidelines: